oftheheadland/SocialSnapper/README.md

 # SocialSnapper

 React app for scraping download links from Social Media websites like Reddit, Instagram, and Youtube.

-For people who are tired of pay-walls and ads from similar websites when all they want to do is download a picture of a puppy.
+For people who are tired of pay-walls and ads from similar websites when all they want to do is download a video of a puppy.

-Note: Reddit serves video and audio files separately so I've built a sister-website for combining the two files into one.
-Just click the *Download Video with Audio* button on the Reddit tab to try it out.<br>It relies on using Blob files so you might have issues on iOS Safari.

-This website uses

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).